visalakshisingh/the-OGs/README.md

 3. Automatic switching between work and break modes

 4. Current mode indicators (RED for  work, GREEN for break)

 5. Timed announcements for specified durations

-The system updates the pomodoro count of the relevant task after every work session via an AJAX interaction with the server, completing the cycle.

 ### Task Priority System